alibaba/weex/doc/syntax/style-n-class.md

 </style>
 ```

-The stylesheets contain multiple style rules, each style rule has only one class which is contained by its style selector, a pair of curly braces `{...}`, and the styles of the curly braces.
+The stylesheets contain multiple style rules, each style rule has only one class which is contained by its style selector, a pair of curly braces `{...}`, and the styles in the curly braces.
 For example:

 ```
 .title {width: 400; height: 50;}